jiejackfan/OODHw7/resources/README.md

   Print toString function to a txt file.

 4.Edit View (NEW):
   Sets up a panel where you can interactively play with the animation.
-You can start, pause, resume, replay, loop, fast forward, and slow the animation.
+You can start, pause, resume, replay, loop, fast forward (x1.2), and slow (x0.8) the animation.
 You are also able to insert a keyframe to a specific time for a named shape, delete a keyframe by providing the name of the shape and the index of the keyframe, and modify a keyframe by specifying all parameters, including the position, size (width and height), and color of a named shape at a certain time.
 Save and load function were added in the panel as well.
 You should be about to load a .txt to this view and display your animation or save your animation (in its last modified state) in either as a text file or as a SVG file.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Controller: